 Types of Root Vegetables

-When we think of root vegetables, most people think of radishes, carrots and potatoes.
-Potatoes come in many varieties, from the popular Russett baking potato to the creamy golden potato.
+Potatoes come in many varieties, from the popular baking potato to the creamy golden potato.
 Prepare by slicing grating, julienning, cubing, or mashing.

 There are also the orange sweet potatoes, which are the roots of trailing vines.
 These vines are part of the morning glory family.
 Sweet potatoes range in color from the common orange to white and even purple.
+Yams are often interchanged with sweet potatoes but they are native to West Africa or Asia and is totally different from the sweet potato.

 Other less common root vegetables include beets, parsnips, radishes, turnips, & rutabagas.
 Ginger and turmeric are root vegetables even though we often think of them as spices.